McKean County 4-H Awards

 Award applications are in the folder at the end of this page.

 The 4-H Development Committee awards scholarships annually to both graduating high school seniors who have graduated as well as current college students.
 There are two specific applications for the two scholarships.

-- 4-H Scholarship for current 4-H members - Members must be currently enrolled in 4-H and been a 4-H member of McKean County for at least 3 years.
+- 4-H Educational Awards for current 4-H members - Members must be currently enrolled in 4-H and have been a 4-H member of McKean County for at least 3 years.

-- 4-H Alumni/Volunteer Leader - Applicants must be a McKean County 4-H alumni and/or a current 4-H volunteer leader who has assisted with the McKean County 4-H program for at least 3 years.
+- 4-H Alumni/Volunteer Leader - Applicants must be a McKean County 4-H alumni and/or a current 4-H volunteer leader who has assisted or been involved with the McKean County 4-H program for at least 3 years.

 Outstanding Member Award

 Presented to a 4-H member each year who demonstrates traits of being an outstanding 4-Her.
 Leadership, dedication, 4-H activities, and project completion are considered.
-Interested members must be at least 15 years of age and have completed three years of 4-H project work.
-Applications, including a recommendation from a 4-H leader, must be submitted by October 1.
-Applicants will be requested to present a brief speech to the 4-H Development Committee.
+Interested members must be at least 15 years of age and have completed 3 years of 4-H project work.
+Applications, including a recommendation from a 4-H leader, must be submitted by September 1 of the current year.
+Applicants will be required to present a brief speech to the 4-H Development Committee.
 The award winner will give a speech at Achievement Day.
-The award winner will receive an embroidered 4-H jacket and a $50.00 U.S. Savings Bond.
+The award winner will receive an embroidered 4-H jacket and a $50 Visa card.
 This is a one time only award.